valillon/valillon.github.io/_posts/2018-12-03-face-morphing-caricatures.markdown

 ## Let's morph it

-The [FaceMorph](https://github.com/valillon/FaceMorph) code performs automatically the following steps:
+[FaceMorph](https://github.com/valillon/FaceMorph) performs automatically the following steps:
-1. Facial landmarks recognition on both the origin and target faces ([Dlib](http://dlib.net)).
+1. Facial landmarks recognition on both source and target images ([Dlib](http://dlib.net)).
 2. Triangular [Delaunay](https://en.wikipedia.org/wiki/Delaunay_triangulation) segmentation.
-3. [Affine transformation](https://en.wikipedia.org/wiki/Affine_transformation) between the Delaunay triangles of both faces.
+3. [Affine transformation](https://en.wikipedia.org/wiki/Affine_transformation) between Delaunay triangles of both faces.
-4. [Alpha blending](https://en.wikipedia.org/wiki/Alpha_compositing#Alpha_blending) on the paired triangles with a given transparency.
+4. [Alpha blending](https://en.wikipedia.org/wiki/Alpha_compositing#Alpha_blending) on paired triangles with a given transparency.

-To create a caricature effect, the alpha blend on it must be set to either the maximum or the minimum values in order to make completely appear one of the faces, and then the affine transformation must target the landmarks of the other face.
+To create a caricature effect, the alpha blend on it must be set to either the maximum or the minimum values in order to completely make one of the faces appear, and then the affine transformation must target the landmarks of the other face.

-A great choice for shaping funny caricatures is to pair faces with completely different facial dimensions between eyes, nose or mouth.
+A great choice for shaping funny caricatures is to pair faces with completely different facial dimensions between the eyes, nose or mouth.
 Not only grins, but also disparate poses can generate crazy distortions too.

 <div class="align-center" style="width: 50%">
 	<table>